The 12th Annual National Conference 2016

 This award is given to an individual, who has suffered the loss of a loved one by being a missing person, victim of homicide or one that has survived the cruelties from intimate partner violence.
-This award recognizes the survivor that has healed and who has risen above to contribute oneself to those who remain in need of guidance, empowerment, support and who continually holds a devotion to the cause.
+This award recognizes the survivor that has healed and who has risen above to contribute oneself to those who remain in need of guidance, empowerment, support and who continually hold a devotion to the cause.

-The loss of Susan has been felt across the nation, she was a true supporters of the missing and the CUE organization.
+The loss of Susan has been felt across the nation, she was a true supporter of the missing and the CUE organization.
 She remains truly missed by all.

-SORC Meeting – Thursday, March 19, 2015
+SORC Meeting – Thursday, March 17, 2016

 State Outreach Coordinators Meeting: Closed to the public, this meeting is for directors 9:00 am 5:00 pm (Lunch will be served during meeting)

-To learn more about the program and get involved please contact CUE Center anytime at firstname.lastname@example.org or call 910-232-1687
+To learn more about the program and get involved please contact CUE Center anytime at firstname.lastname@example.org or call 910-232-1687.

 TRAINING ASHI CPR Pro Course: